artemlat/git_homework_1/README.md

 # #1 GIT Homework
 *Here I learned how to create repositories, synchronize external and internal repositories and push file to them:*
-### 4. Create an external repository named "JSON".
+### 4. Create an external repository named "JSON":

 *-Go to https://github.com/*
 *-Press [New]*